 Constructing a larger shed may mean turning down other smaller projects.
 If it cuts into other working hours, they’ll probably price the project accordingly.

 Erecting a shed is an activity that also depends on where you’re placing it.
-If this is your first time adding a wooden shed to your garden, it’s a good idea to learn more about the foundations.
+If this is your first time adding one of those wooden buildings to your garden, it’s a good idea to learn more about the foundations.

-If your garden already provides the perfect foundations, you don’t need to worry about this.
+If your garden already provides the perfect foundations, you won’t need to worry about this.
 On the other hand, if it needs a few expert interventions, your shed installation prices will change.

 Some sheds work best on concrete surfaces.
-In the absence of said concrete base, yours may sink into the ground, or it might not last as long as you need it to.
+In the absence of said concrete surface, yours may sink into the ground or it might not last as long as you need it to.

 As an alternative, you can always look into shed foundations that’ll keep your new building stable in any flat outdoor area.
 If you’re happy to place them on the ground, great!
 If not, make sure you tell the person constructing your shed that they’ll need to do a little extra work.

-Here are some of the other factors that affect the cost for shed installation:
+Here are some of the other factors that affect the cost of shed installation:

-Fortunately, those who provide garden shed installation services don’t need masses of equipment.
+Fortunately, those who provide shed installation services don’t need masses of equipment.
 However, if they’re making a long journey to your property, expect them to factor in travel hours.
-The hours they spend driving to your home could go towards jobs elsewhere, so it’s natural for them to charge a little higher.
+The hours they spend driving to your home could go towards jobs elsewhere, so it’s natural for the price to rise a little.

 If you’re living in a city, don’t confuse proximity with an easy journey!
 Heavy traffic can make a seemingly small journey last a while, so the person installing your shed will adjust their prices accordingly.

-The bigger a business is, the greater its overhead.
+The bigger a business is, the greater their overheads.
 Some of the ways their prices may rise include:

 Paying other members of staff